 In 2009, Greece announced its budget deficit would be 12.9 percent of its GDP.
 That's more than four times the EU's 3 percent limit.
 Rating agencies Fitch, Moody's, and Standard & Poor's lowered Greece's credit ratings.
 That scared off investors and raised the cost of future loans.

 In 2010, Greece announced a plan to lower its deficit to 3 percent of GDP in two years.
 Greece attempted to reassure the EU lenders it was fiscally responsible.
 Just four months later, Greece instead warned it might default.

 Why was the EU so harsh?
 EU leaders and bond rating agencies wanted to make sure Greece wouldn't use the new debt to pay off the old.
 Germany, Poland, Czech Republic, Portugal, Ireland, and Spain had already used austerity measures to strengthen their own economies.
 Since they were paying for the bailouts, they wanted Greece to follow their examples.
 Some EU countries like Slovakia and Lithuania refused to ask their taxpayers to dig into their pockets to let Greece off the hook.
 These countries had just endured their own austerity measures to avoid bankruptcy with no help from the EU.

 In 2011, the European Financial Stability Facility added 190 billion euros to the bailout.
 Despite the name change, that money also came from EU countries.

 By 2012, Greece's debt-to-GDP ratio rose to 175 percent, almost three times the EU’s limit of 60 percent.
 Bondholders finally agreed to a haircut, exchanging 77 billion euros in bonds for debt worth 75 percent less.

 On July 5, Greek voters said "no" to austerity measures.
 The instability created a run on the banks.
 Greece sustained extensive economic damage during the two weeks surrounding the vote.
 Banks closed and restricted ATM withdrawals to 60 euros per day.
 It threatened the tourism industry at the height of the season, with 14 million tourists visiting the country.
-The European Central Bank agreed to recapitalize Greek banks with 10 euros to 25 billion euros, allowing them to reopen.
+The European Central Bank agreed to recapitalize Greek banks with 10 billion euros to 25 billion euros, allowing them to reopen.